How Your Other Half Loves: How to Support Your Partner and How They Can Support You

 A career in the performing arts doesn’t always lead to long-term financial stability, and falling in love with a performer won’t always lead to a conventional relationship, but one thing I do know is that few things in our world are as rich, as strong and as fruitful as two people, each connected to their own life's purpose, choosing to face the future hand-in-hand.

 Bea Grist is a professional and personal Co-Active Coach.
 She trained with CTI (Coaches Training Institute) in their Co-Active model and offers one-to-one coaching to support you in bringing more clarity to your life.
-Prior to becoming a coach, Bea marketed Nottingham’s and then London’s theatre and arts scenes for twelve years, working with such companies as New Perspectives, Nottingham Playhouse, Almeida Theatre, National Theatre, and Ambassadors Theatre Group.
-She now works at Spotlight.
+Prior to becoming a coach, Bea marketed Nottingham’s and then London’s theatre and arts scenes for thirteen years, working with such companies as New Perspectives, Nottingham Playhouse, Almeida Theatre, National Theatre, and Ambassadors Theatre Group.
 She is passionate about supporting performers in their quest to lead more effective, more successful and more fulfilling lives.